-During the prior three years, until the closing of the Wilhelmina Transaction in February 2009, the Company was in a transition period during which it sought to redeploy its assets to enhance shareholder value by evaluating potential acquisition and merger candidates.
+Until the closing of the Wilhelmina Transaction in February 2009, the Company was in a transition period during which it sought to redeploy its assets to enhance shareholder value by evaluating potential acquisition and merger candidates.
 During this transition period, the Company's sole operating business was represented by an investment in ACP Investments, L.P. (d/b/a Ascendant Capital Partners) ("Ascendant").
 Ascendant is a Berwyn, Pennsylvania based alternative asset management company whose funds have investments in long/short equity funds and which distributes its registered funds primarily through various financial intermediaries and related channels (see Note 8).

-Note 3.
+Note 2.
 Summary of Significant Accounting Policies